JGDR20/jgdr20/jmm/johnsmodelmadness/bookonbuilding.md

 upper ends were then soldered into the wet header during the same heating as the lubricator pipe.

-Exhaust steam pipes were formed from 1 / 2 inch diameter copper pipe which had to be annealed frequently in the course of producing the reverse bends between the cylinder block and the connection for the blower ring.
+Exhaust steam pipes were formed from 1/2" diameter copper pipe which had to be annealed frequently in the course of producing the reverse bends between the cylinder block and the connection for the blower ring.
 A jig was prepared replicating the actual position of the holes in the cylinder casting for the